Kao Mun Gai Basics

 Simply realizing it exists is the first step.

 Here’s a few tips for eating at traditional Thai eateries in Thailand that I humbly offer up.

 1. When you see a Thai restaurant where lots of Thai people are eating, you’ve probably found a Thai restaurant that serves good Thai food.

 2. Go take a look at the Thai food.
 See what’s cooking.
-Literally sniff around.
+Literally sniff around-Thai people do that all the time.
 Traditional Thai restaurants often prepare the food at the front of the restaurant in an open area where you can see the food being prepared and cooked.

 3. If the food, preparation and cooking are to your liking, then get some.
 Communicate with your hands or whatever gets the job done.
 Point a lot and nod your head in agreement.
 Smile.
 Throw out a few Thai words that you know.
 You don’t have to speak or read Thai to order your food.